 Overview

-The knowledge base is the backbone of your assistant’s configuration.
+The knowledge base is the backbone of your agent’s configuration.
 It organizes topics and interactions that guide responses to user queries.
 Each topic typically represents a single FAQ or use case and contains three key parts:

 - Topic name: A concise, descriptive title summarizing the topic.